🚨🎄 Order your books and gifts by Tuesday December 10th to guarantee they arrive in time for the holidays 🎄🚨 (1/3)

 SCO 60s George Nin books

 The bookshop also became a literal home away from home for authors, intellectuals, and artists, who could stay overnight in the shop for free.
-Over the years, more than 30,000 young and young-at-heart writers have stayed in the bookshop, including then young-unknowns such as Alan Sillitoe, Robert Stone, Kate Grenville, Sebastian Barry, Ethan Hawke, Jeet Thayil, Darren Aronfsky, Geoffrey Rush, and David Rakoff.
+Over the years, more than 30,000 young and young-at-heart writers have stayed in the bookshop, including then young-unknowns such as Alan Sillitoe, Robert Stone, Kate Grenville, Sebastian Barry, Ethan Hawke, Jeet Thayil, Darren Aronofsky, Geoffrey Rush, and David Rakoff.

 Inspired by the legendary bookseller Sylvia Beach (who visited George's bookshop in the 1950s), George adopted the name of her bookstore in April 1964, on the four-hundredth anniversary of the Bard's birth.